-The Kölner Stadt-Anzeiger accuses the liberals of “clientelism” for car owners.
+The Kölner Stadt-Anzeiger accuses the liberals of “clientelism” on behalf of car owners.
 Süddeutsche Zeitung believes they have deliberately thrown their ruling coalition with the Greens and Social Democrats into “chaos”.
 A columnist for Die Tageszeitung thinks the FDP is turning climate policy into a “culture war”.

 The Christian Democrats, who lost the 2021 federal election, have made gains in state elections at the expense of the FDP, who failed to clear the 5-percent electoral threshold in Berlin and Lower Saxony.
-In North Rhine-Westphalia, their support went down from 13 to 6 percent.
-The conservatives oppose a date for phasing out diesel and petrol cars altogether.
+In North Rhine-Westphalia, they managed 6 percent, down from 13.
+The conservatives oppose a deadline for phasing out diesel and petrol cars altogether.

 Few automakers are on the FDP’s side

 The FDP may have been right to argue it is illiberal to ban one technology (combustion engines) and favor another (electric cars).
-Better to set environmental standards and let companies and consumers decide which technology — electric- or hydrogen-powered cars or synthetic fuels — they prefer.
+Better to set environmental standards and let companies and consumers decide which technology — electric, hydrogen, synthetic fuels — they prefer.